Akmarzhan1223/MyFirstWebsite/README.md

 ## 1. Objective

 The objective of this project is to create a personal webpage using HTML and CSS.
-The webpage provides basic information about me, my hobbies, favourite websites, university subjects, and a simple form.
+My website has basic information about me, my hobbies, favourite websites, my university schedule, simple forms.
 ## 2. Technologies Used

 * HTML5
 * CSS3

 ## 3. Steps Taken

-# Web Technologies Assignment

-## Student Information

-**Name:** Akmarzhan Nurtas
-**Group:** SE-2538

----

 ## Part 1 — Personal Information